jinshiranai/python_crash_course/pcc_chapter9/lottery_sim/README.md

 ![lottery sim option 3](readme_pictures/lottery_sim_option3.png)

 The third option allows the user to input their own numbers for a single ticket.
-They lottery is drawn until that ticket wins.
+The lottery is drawn until that ticket wins.

 ![lottery sim option 4.1](readme_pictures/lottery_sim_option4_1.png)